-Laying spiritual foundations – 2017 in review.
+Laying spiritual foundations in 2017

 2017 has been a year of invisible spiritual preparation.
 Whenever God begins something new with a group of people, allowing God to breathe identity and purpose into you is often a task of slow and patience listening.
 For us, a fledgling new monastic community, 2017 has been exactly that, listening and understanding what it is that God requires of us?
 Learning what is our task, our place and purpose has been an exercise in a rare commodity in todays western church – slow church.
 Allowing the Holy Spirit to lead us has required a deliberate approach to our spiritual life that is responsive rather than predictive.
 A recognising that we must proceed with a light touch, rather than an assumed knowledge of how things work in God’s creational economy, is not always an easy thing.
 The spiritual life is not a linear process, it is an eternal one.

 We are a diverse group consisting of Anglicans, Copts, Evangelicals, non-conformists and individuals whose faith journey would not really know what any of these words mean.
 Spending time listening to each other has been deeply refreshing as Gods’ deposit of wisdom and life experience in each of us has deepened and strengthened us in our common purpose of ‘being formed in the image of Christ’.
 It has equally taught us that we have so much more in our ‘spiritual commons’ than historical theological differences may state we should have.
 This perhaps is the most significant work God has done with us this year, teaching us to listen, respect and work with one another.